Chapter 18 - Reporting of IRB Determinations

 After review and comment by the above parties, the Authorized Institutional Official will review, approve and sign the report and ensure the report is distributed to all applicable parties.
 For non-federally funded and non-FDA regulated studies, the correspondence is signed by the IRB Chair and distributed to all applicable parties.

 Study Termination or Suspension by the IRB

-For studies in OSIRIS, the IRB Chair or his designee will suspend or terminate the study within the system.
+The IRB Chair or his designee will suspend or terminate the study within the PittPro system.
 Correspondence is sent to the Principal Investigator as well as to all listed co-investigators and research staff.
-The study moves to a “suspended” or “terminated” state and the consent documents are no longer accessible.
-For paper studies, reports surrounding study termination or suspension will be drafted by the IRB staff and approved by the IRB Chair or Vice Chair.
-The IRB Chair or Vice Chair will ensure the report is distributed to all applicable parties.
+The study moves to a “suspended” or “terminated” state.

 Compliance Activity Reports

-Correspondence related to Compliance Activity Reports where the study remains active and no serious or continuing non-compliance were identified or protocol modifications were required will be prepared by the Education and Compliance Office staff for signature of the Co-Director of the Office of Research Protections.
+Correspondence related to Compliance Activity Reports where the study remains active and no serious or continuing non-compliance were identified, or protocol modifications were required will be prepared by the ECS staff for signature of the Director of the ECS-HSR.

 Correspondence related to a Compliance Activity Report which resulted in a determination of serious or continuing non-compliance; an unanticipated problem involving risks to human subjects or others; or study termination or suspension will be performed in the same manner as other determinations of this kind.

-When a protocol modification is necessary as the Compliance Activity Report, the correspondence associated with the protocol modification will be drafted by the IRB staff with input from the Education and Compliance Office for signature by the IRB Chair or Vice Chair.
+When a protocol modification is necessary as the Compliance Activity Report, the correspondence associated with the protocol modification will be drafted by the IRB staff with input from the ECS-HSR for signature by the IRB Chair or Vice Chair.